 Effective fraud prevention requires a multi-layered approach.
 A single tool is not enough - combining different measures creates robust protection that deters fraudsters without hindering legitimate customers.

-- Implement 3D Secure 2.0 and SCA: Strong Customer Authentication under PSD2 has reduced card-not-present fraud in Europe by 60% (WiserReview).
+1. Implement 3D Secure 2.0 and SCA: Transactions verified with Strong Customer Authentication (SCA) are markedly less prone to fraud - outside the EEA, where SCA does not apply, the card fraud rate is about 17 times higher (ECB/EBA).
 3DS2 enables risk-based authentication - only suspicious transactions require additional verification.

-- Introduce AI-powered risk scoring: Replace rigid rule sets with AI-based analysis.
+2. Introduce AI-powered risk scoring: Replace rigid rule sets with AI-based analysis.
 Each order is evaluated using hundreds of signals.
-Global merchants report ROI of four to six times in the first year (Chargeflow/DigitalOcean).
+Machine learning improves suspicious-activity detection by up to 40% and lifts monitoring efficiency by up to 30% (McKinsey).

-- Activate device fingerprinting: Identify devices across sessions to recognize known fraudsters even with new identities.
-40% of detected fraud attempts are automated attacks (WiserReview).
+3. Activate device fingerprinting: Identify devices across sessions to recognize known fraudsters even with new identities.
+A substantial share of fraud attempts stems from automated bot attacks such as credential stuffing (Sift).

-- Strengthen account security: Implement MFA and passkeys for customer accounts.
+5. Strengthen account security: Implement MFA and passkeys for customer accounts.
 MFA prevents 99.9% of account-based attacks (Microsoft).
-On average, it takes 240 days to detect an account takeover (Infisign).
+Account takeover is one of the fastest-growing fraud types - the attack rate rose 24% year over year across the Sift network (Sift).

 The European Payment Services Directive PSD2 and Strong Customer Authentication (SCA) have fundamentally changed the framework for fraud prevention in Europe.
-The results speak for themselves: In regions with strong authentication, card-not-present fraud has dropped by 60% (WiserReview).
+The results speak for themselves: card payments verified with SCA are markedly less prone to fraud, while the fraud rate outside the EEA - without an SCA requirement - runs about 17 times higher (ECB/EBA).
 For Shopware, WooCommerce, and other shop systems, SCA-compliant payment integration is mandatory.

 At the same time, GDPR places special requirements on fraud detection: behavioral analysis and device fingerprinting must be implemented in a privacy-compliant manner.
 This requires transparent privacy notices, a legal basis under Art.
 6 GDPR (legitimate interest), and data minimization.
 The NIS2 directive further tightens IT security requirements for businesses.